Bremen City Hall: Baroque

 Soon after the completion of those works, Germany was ravaged by the Thirty Years' War, and after the Peace of Westphalia, Bremen had to defend against the Swedish invasion.

 In 1682/83, The office on the rear side was enlarged in a form of Baroque style – with horizontal rows of windows that did not become common two centuries later.

 19th century

-With the German mediatization in 1803, the neighboring archbishop's palace that had been extraterritorial, at last Hanoveran, became a municipal property.
+With the German mediatization in 1803, the neighbouring archbishop's palace that had been extraterritorial, at last Hanoveran, became a municipal property.
 Provisionally, it was used for offices at once.
 In 1818/19, it was partly dismantled and rebuilt as the Neoclassical "Stadthaus" (municipal office building).
 In 1826, dangerous damage to representative town hall and its extensions was detected.
 With the repairs, the appearance of the market front was conserved, but the eastern Renaissance façade was replaced by a simple one and the rear side lost its unique design.